Hyperlite Mountain Gear Elevate 22 Review

 Less pack.
 More adventure.

-- Ultralight & Frameless: 22L, zero bulk
+• Ultralight & Frameless: 22L, zero bulk

-- Hydration-Ready: Sip without stopping
+• Hydration-Ready: Sip without stopping

-- Flexible by Design: Your pack, your rules
+• Flexible by Design: Your pack, your rules

 If you’re used to Osprey packs, the inside of the Elevate 22 might feel really plain at first, but that’s intentional.
 Inside the main compartment, there’s just one loop.
 No pockets, no sections, nothing extra.
 I added a carabiner to that loop so I can hang my water bladder and clip my ID and car keys while I’m hiking.

-Of course, weight savings come from removing things, and it works beautifully.
 My primary use for this bag is hiking and overnight summer backpacking.
 But one of the reasons why I wanted a light bag is also because my camera gear is really heavy, and I love carrying my big Sony mirrorless camera lenses in the main compartment on and off trail.
 They feel genuinely safe in there, protected by the Dyneema fabric from the elements in a way that traditional nylon simply can’t match.

-Storage & Organization
+Elevate 22 Storage & External Organization

 While the Elevate 22 lacks in interior organization, it more than makes up for it externally:

-- Two side pockets that expand generously: large enough for big water bottles, a tripod, snacks, or extra clothing, with straps to secure taller objects in place.
+• Two side pockets that expand generously: large enough for big water bottles, a tripod, snacks, or extra clothing, with straps to secure taller objects in place.

 I’ve added a capture clip here for my Sony mirrorless camera body.
-Note: With heavier lenses, the added weight does create shoulder pressure over long distances, but that’s a camera carry trade-off, not a bag flaw.
+Note: With heavier lenses, the added weight can create shoulder pressure over long distances, but that’s a camera carry trade-off, not a bag flaw.

 The Elevate 22 is primarily my day hike pack, but I’ve also used it for a desert overnighter, loaded with a 55°F sleeping bag, tent, sleeping pad, 3L of water, and food for dinner and breakfast only.
 It handled the load impressively well for its size.
+I also use the ice axe loop to hold my trekking poles, keeping them secure and accessible on trail.

 I have back issues, and ultralight gear isn’t just a preference for me, it’s a necessity.
 Every ounce I don’t carry is one less ounce aggravating my back.
-The Elevate 22 at 1.2 lbs gives me real peace of mind before every hike, and I’ve had zero issues with stability or load distribution within its intended range.
+The Elevate 22 at 1.1 lbs gives me real peace of mind before every hike, and I’ve had zero issues with stability or load distribution within its intended range.

 Hyperlite Mountain Gear Elevate 22